DSA2017: Sustainability interrogated: societies, growth, and social justice

 Call for panels

-The call for panels is now open and will close at midnight UK time at the end of 1st March.
+The call for panels is now closed.
 Decisions over the panel proposals will be made by the conference convenors and communicated to all proposing convenors by the time of the Call for papers.

 All proposals must be made via the online form, not by email.
 Before you propose a panel please read the theme, and the rules below.